 SHW681.
 POINTS.
 The percentage score will be converted into a point value.
 Points will be awarded in each division and recorded on horse's records.
 AQHA points can be earned starting at Training Level going through Grand Prix.
-The points are listed on the horse's record and count for awards such as Register of Merit, year-end high points and also count for Incentive Fund payout; however, Training Level is not eligible for Incentive Fund payout.
+The points are listed on the horse's record and count for awards such as Register of Merit, and year-end high points.
 AQHA recognizes high points (first through IOth) for open, amateur and youth divisions for each level.